 We present~\name, a synergistic robotic hand framework for dexterous manipulation.
-By leveraging the modularity of Delta robots, our hands are easy to configure and manufacture with low-cost components using off-the-shelf materials.
-The robot can be manufactured in less than a day and costs under \$800.
-In addition, by using soft Delta links for the fingers, we show that our hands can compliantly and safely interact with the environment.
-We also provide the workspace range, kinematics accuracy, and force profile characterization data of our hand, which can guide the reconfiguration process for specific applications.
-We successfully demonstrated grasping daily objects using Delta hands with two different synergies and teleoperating a Delta hand with a Franka robot arm for dexterous manipulation tasks.
-Our results show that we can easily control our hands by leveraging the synergy of our hands while maintaining the necessary dexterity.
-Our main contributions are: \begin{itemize} \item Hand design, manufacturing process, and simulation with configurable synergies in Section~\ref{sec:hand}. \item Kinematics, workspace, and force profile characterization of 3D printed soft Delta robots to assist configuring Delta hands in Section~\ref{sec:delta}. \item Dexterous grasping evaluations and manipulation demonstrations using teleoperation in Section~\ref{sec:application}. \end{itemize}
+By using modular Delta robots, it is easy to configure and manufacture~\namespace with low-cost components and off-the-shelf materials under \$$800$ in less than a day.
+In addition,~\namespace can compliantly interact with the environment due to its soft Delta links.
+We provide the workspace range, kinematics accuracy, and force profile characterization data of Delta robots, which can guide the reconfiguration process for specific applications.
+We successfully demonstrated grasping daily objects using hands with two different synergies and teleoperating a hand with a robot arm for dexterous manipulation tasks.
+Our results show that we can easily control~\namespace by leveraging synergies while maintaining the necessary dexterity.
+Our main contributions are: \begin{itemize} \item Hand design, manufacturing process, and simulation with configurable synergies in Section~\ref{sec:hand}. \item Kinematics, workspace, and force profile characterization of 3D-printed soft Delta robots to assist configuring hands in Section~\ref{sec:delta}. \item Dexterous grasp evaluations and manipulation demonstrations using teleoperation in Section~\ref{sec:application}. \end{itemize}